github/opensource.guide/docs/styleguide.md

 "Guides" is capitalized when referring to the "Open Source Guides", but not when saying "the guide" or "this guide".

 - :smile: Welcome to Open Source Guides!
-- :smile: The guide is meant to..
+- :smile: The guide is meant to...
 - :cry: The goal of this Guide is to...

 ## More guidance